modernweb-dev/web/docs/docs/building/rollup-plugin-polyfills-loader.md

 ### External loader script

-By default the polyfills loader scriped is inlined into the HTML.
+By default the polyfills loader script is inlined into the HTML.
 You can configure the plugin to create an external script:

 ```js
 import html from '@web/rollup-plugin-html';